chadkluck/serverless-deploy-pipeline-atlantis/scripts-cli/README-CLI.md

 `python service-role.py <prefix>`

-Note that values which may overlap with values entered for previous runs of this script will be listed in square brackets so they can be accepted as a default value by pressing `Enter`.
+Note that values entered for previous runs of this script will be listed in square brackets so they can be accepted as a default value by pressing `Enter`.
 They can always be over-written with new values.

 Prompts: